-Best Mac screenshot apps for teams and creators
+Best Mac screenshot apps in 2026

 A Mac screenshot app is a capture workflow for saving, explaining and reusing screen content on macOS.